josancamon19/advanced_lane_finding/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The most important thing I want to discuss, is the thresholds, that's basically the reason behind the error in the harder video challenge, the thresholds work great basically, but I only used 2 thresholds, the first threshold the S channel of the HLS color space and then I applied a sobelx, so, it worked great doing the task required, but the better approach in order to build a better pipeline would be using more thresholds to gain as much information as possible and remove all interference and noise that is giving us problems in harder scenarios, thresholds like the thresholding the pixels magnitud, thresholding the direction of the pixels,the other sobel, and others .